 If you are a musician and would like to become a HAAM member, please click here.

 As always, HAAM loves you and we are here to help you navigate healthcare resources and beyond.
+Please don't hesitate to reach out for help and support through this time of uncertainty.
 You can email us or call 512-541-4226 with any questions.

 Prevention is Key

 - Wash your hands often for at least 20 seconds, especially after blowing your nose, coughing, or sneezing.
 Use hand sanitizer if soap and water are not available.
 Pretend like your scrubbing in for a big surgery or sing the chorus of your favorite song to pass the time!